top of page

 Coasters, magazines, books, and TV remotes are handy on the coffee table.
 Organizing them on a tray makes it feel deliberate and not random clutter.

 We created a reading nook with short bookcases near a soft chair.
 This gives a surface for guests to put a drink on and serves as an area to gather books.
 Changing the color of bulb light in the lamps from "soft white" to "warm yellow" made a huge difference in our living room a few years ago.
+I like these warm bulbs because they are affordable.

 Here is an image of our reading corner in the living room: